 Guadeloupe: Guadeloupe restaurants offer possibly the best gourmet dining in the Caribbean.
 With a fine blend of French raffinement and the hearty, spicy tropical flavors of the Caribbean, Guadeloupe food is a highlight of any trip to the French Indies.

 St Martin: Although most people come to St. Maarten/St. Martin for sun and fun, they leave praising the amazing cuisine.
 On an island that covers only 37 square miles, there are more than 400 restaurants from which to choose.
+And according to one of our readers who is now living there, Kate, St. Martin has so much more to offer, like “the natural pools on the French side that you can take about an hour hike around the mountains to get to, out of Guana Bay“.

 Best Caribbean Islands | The Best Snorkeling